-GENERAL EDUCATION (Bachelor of Arts) see page 46 Major36 hours Area #1 the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
-Area #2 12 hours in any academic discipline from the School of Humanities, the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
-Area #3 12 hours in any academic discipline from any school (except teacher certification in the School of Education); six hours must be upper division.
-Minor Related Area PTH 2311 Introduction to Theological Reflections Area #4 12 hours in any academic discipline from any school (except teacher certification in the School of Education); six hours must be upper division.
+GENERAL EDUCATION (Bachelor of Arts) see p.
+44 12 hours 3 hours 36 hours 18 hours Major 12 hours in any academic discipline from the School of Humanities, the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
+Area #212 hour 's 12 hours in any academic discipline from the School of Humanities, the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
+Area #312 hour s 12 hours in any academic discipline from any school (except teacher certification in the School of Education); six hours must be upper division.
+Minor Related Area 18 hours PTH 2311 Introduction to Theological Reflections 3 hours PTH 4333 Theology and Culture Area #4 'S 12 hours in any academic discipline from any school (except teacher certification in the School of Education); six hours must be upper division.